pantelis/virtual-internship/_sources/aiml-common/projects/collaborative-robotics/index.md

 # Collaborative Robotics

-**This project was initially given as a class project for my unfortunate NYU AI 2021 graduate-level students.
-Suprisingly they were able to pull through.**

 You are a co-founder in a startup called PodGrocer, a company that deploys pods to selected host sites such as electric vehicle charging stations, mall parking lots and can also attach to existing supermarket stores.
 Each pod was constructed by modifying a standard shipping container and is cooled by latest technology green energy backed up by the host site power feeds.

 ```{note}